zmacario/Terminator-T800/README.md

 ## Overview

 This project simulates the iconic "Terminator Vision" from the classic movie *The Terminator*.
-The simulation replicates the red-tinted HUD (Heads-Up Display) seen through the eyes of the Terminator, featuring data analysis, object detection, and threat assessment.
+The simulation replicates the red-tinted HUD (Heads-Up Display) seen through the eyes of the Terminator, object segmentation and track, and face detection.

 ## Features

 - **Red-Tinted HUD**: A distinctive red overlay that mimics the visual style of the Terminator's vision.
-- **Object Segmentation and tracking**: Identifies and highlights objects in real-time.
+- **Object Segmentation and track**: Identifies and highlights objects in real-time.
 - **Depht Estimation**: Classifies objects based on threat level, with different color codes.
 - **Face Detection**: Draws a mesh over the estimated surface of the detected face.